This is the 6th April 2019 updated edition of the website. Any ideas and contributions for additions to the site will be gratefully received.

-Latest: A supplement to the September edition of Hotep has been added to the website.
+The October through January editions of Hotep have been added to the website.
 Hotep is under the 'About Us' tab and then under 'Hotep Newsletter'.
+The February edition will be added later this month.

 Hoodies,' sweatshirts and polo shirts are selling well.
 Several members have worn them at recent meetings.
 They all have a woven 'Southampton Ancient Egypt Society logo,' and are available to order.
 Colours are white, navy or sky blue.
 Please see Annette at any future meeting.

 Photograph.
-Current and former committee members at the 20th birthday meeting.
+Current and former committee members at the 20th birthday meeting in September.
 Left to right, David Marriott, Susan Marriott, Keith Rider, Jenny Turner, Carol Carswell, Norman Pease, Glenn Worthington, Hilary Wilson, Annette Winter, David Soper, Nicola Simpson, Mary Carter, Mark Walker, Maggie Pilling and Peter Funnel.

 The full 2018 - 2019 programme is given below: